Kigo: Outside Japan

+Different regions internationally have their own lists of kigo.
+The Southern California Haiku Study group created their own list, which includes regional weather like June gloom and smog, Forest fires, seasonal events like the Tournament of Roses Parade, and local flora like the Jacaranda.

 Kigo and haiku: an example

 In the famous haiku by Matsuo Bashō below, "frog" (蛙, kawazu) is a kigo for spring.
 Haiku had been traditionally written about the singing of mating frogs, but Bashō chose to focus on a very different sound.